5 from 1 vote

 Five ingredients and 15 minutes stand between you and one of the most essential sauces in Italian cooking.

-• Whole Milk – The creamy base of the sauce, providing richness and a smooth texture.
+• Whole Milk: The creamy base of the sauce provides richness and a smooth texture.
 Warming it beforehand helps create a lump-free consistency.

-• Salt – Adjust to taste based on the dish you’re making.
+• Salt & White or Black Pepper: Adjust to taste based on the dish you’re making.

 How To Make Bechamel Sauce